-- Coordinating the Water Resources Working Group, and inter-departmental team to collaborate and provide guidance on City's water resource management programs.
+- Coordinating the Water Resource Working Group, and inter-departmental team to collaborate and provide guidance on city's water resource management programs.

 - Enacting a new water quality ordinance (Chapter 1) to prevent pollution and reduce surface water impacts from improper behaviors.

 - Piloting permeable pavement in a residential alley in the Hamline-Midway neighborhood.

 - Establishing green infrastructure and Transit-Oriented Development along Green Line through a multi-agency partnership to evaluate opportunities and establish a comprehensive framework.

 - Emphasizing green infrastructure as a key focus of the West Side Flats Master Plan update.

 - Incorporating boulevard rain gardens into Residential Street Vitalization Program projects.